 What damages collagen?

-There are a number of factors that can deplete the levels of collagen found within the body.
-Avoiding the following could keep the skin healthy for longer:
+Some factors can deplete the levels of collagen within the body.
+Avoiding them could keep the skin healthy for longer.

 High sugar consumption: A high-sugar diet increases the rate of glycation, a process where blood sugars attach to proteins to form new molecules called advanced glycation end products (AGEs).

 AGEs damage nearby proteins and can make collagen dry, brittle, and weak.